eyeofparadox/eyeofparadox.github.io/content/posts/2007/07/the-purpose-of-religion/index.md

 Even if someone dies and is revived, or miraculously resurrected, it is reasonable to question whether one has actually died or simply come very close to death.

-The beliefs and traditions of indigenous people were developed by people who lived in--and saw themselves as part of--the natural world.
+The beliefs and traditions of indigenous people were developed by people who lived in---and saw themselves as part of---the natural world.

 They were very conscious of their dependence upon the land, plants, animals and elements in order to survive.